Strategies that can help small business survive this recession.

 And sometime new technology can bring about new ideas that can cause workers to gradually displace by machines, because production from the machine side is obviously incomparable to that of the employees.

-However, it is without a doubt - which employees for this new job description would not have been in greater need, since higher skilled workers plus work load would have been to a minimal.
-The small business can also benefit from these technologies; it will depend on their business practice and the kind of technology that is necessary to have their work performed by machines.
+However, it is without a doubt that the employee for this new job description would not have been in greater need, since higher skilled workers plus work load would have been to a minimal.
+The small business can also benefit from these technologies; it will depend on their business practice, and the kind of technology that is necessary to have their work performed by machines.

 Nevertheless, the spend manager of a solid business that is surfing this economic wave, should selectively spent their monies only on products that hold true value.
 Which mean to invest in necessities like real estate, agriculture & home products that are always in need?